Li357/WHS-App/README.md

 & [React Native](https://facebook.github.io/react-native/) by Andrew Li.
 This has been ejected. © 2017 Andrew Li, MIT License.

-Note: The school clock is roughly 18 - 22 seconds behind your phone time.
-The mod timers have a roughly 20 second discrepancy (as of 9/16/17).

 # Known Bugs

 - react-native-blur does not work correctly on Android